 Echo $b; // it will print ((Hello Mike)) not ((Hello $a))

-In PHP you don’t need to explicitly specify a type for variables.
+In PHP, you don’t need to explicitly specify the type of variable.
 A variable’s type is determined by the context in which that variable is used.
-That is to say, if you assign a string value to variable $var, $var becomes a string.
+That is to say, if you assign a string value to the variable $var, $var becomes a string.
 If you then assign an integer value to $var, it becomes an integer.

 An example of PHP’s automatic type conversion is the addition operator ‘+’.
 If any of the operands is a float, then all operands are evaluated as floats, and the result will be a float.
 Otherwise, the operands will be interpreted as integers, and the result will also be an integer.
 Note that this does NOT change the types of the operands themselves; the only change is in how the operands are evaluated.

 $myvar = "0"; // $myvar is string (ASCII 48)

 $myvar += 2; // $myvar is now an integer (2)